-- 5.58 When considering the impact of a proposed development on the significance and/or setting of a designated heritage asset, great weight should be given to the asset's conservation.
+- 5.62 When considering the impact of a proposed development on the significance and/or setting of a designated heritage asset, great weight should be given to the asset's conservation.
 The more important the asset, the greater the weight should be.
 Substantial harm to or loss of designated heritage assets of the highest significance should be wholly exceptional.
-Where a proposed development will lead to substantial harm to or total loss of significance of a designated heritage asset planning permission should be refused, unless it can be demonstrated that the substantial harm or loss is necessary to achieve substantial public benefits that outweigh that harm or loss. - 5.59 Designated heritage assets include scheduled monuments, listed buildings, conservation areas, historic battlefields, registered parks and gardens.
-Archaeological features which are demonstrably of equivalent significance to a scheduled monument will also be considered as designated as part of this policy.
-Non-designated heritage assets include locally listed buildings, Areas of archaeological interest; Unregistered Parks and Gardens; and buildings, monuments, places, areas or landscapes positively identified as having significance in terms of the historic environment. - 5.60 Leicestershire's identity and sense of place is closely linked with its rich heritage, an irreplaceable resource that can be vulnerable to damage from development.
+Where a proposed development will lead to substantial harm to or total loss of significance of a designated heritage asset planning permission should be refused, unless it can be demonstrated that the substantial harm or loss is necessary to achieve substantial public benefits that outweigh that harm or loss. - 5.63 Designated heritage assets include scheduled monuments, listed buildings, conservation areas, historic battlefields, registered parks and gardens.
+Non-designated heritage assets which are demonstrably of equivalent significance to a scheduled monument will also be considered as designated as part of this policy.
+Assets of this type include locally listed buildings, Areas of archaeological interest; Unregistered Parks and Gardens; and buildings, monuments, places, areas or landscapes positively identified as having significance in terms of the historic environment. - 5.64 Leicestershire's identity and sense of place is closely linked with its rich heritage, an irreplaceable resource that can be vulnerable to damage from development.
 Conflicts may arise between protecting our heritage and meeting the need for minerals or providing important waste facilities.
-Proposals for minerals and waste development should therefore include appropriate measures to minimise the impact of development on Leicestershire's heritage, historic environment and archaeology. - 5.61 By addressing heritage considerations before planning applications are submitted, there is greater scope to avoid or minimise any potential adverse impacts.
-The Council will advise on the need for applicants to discuss their proposals with in-house officers and bodies such as English Heritage.
-Local history groups and societies can also be a source of useful information.
+Proposals for minerals and waste development should therefore include appropriate measures to minimise the impact of development on Leicestershire's heritage, historic environment and archaeology.